 Now I get that church is messy.
 It’s made up of humans and we are all sinners.
 People sin.
 Against God, against each other, against non believers.
 Whole nine yards.
 That’s not what I’m talking about.

 What I’m talking about is are we teaching our churches how to be a family.
 Is that our focus?
 From a global level: How do we treat fellow believers that we don’t quite theologically agree with?
 How do we talk about them behind their backs?
-How does the does the “local church”** talk about missional “para church” parts of the body and vice versa?
+How does the “local church”** talk about missional “para church” parts of the body and vice versa?
 How do church planters talk about the old church that is literally down the street?
 Protestants and Catholics how we doing?
 This list could go on and on.

 From a particular church level: How welcoming are we to new people that might join our family?
 Have you gotten to know anyone in your church family?
 Is our teaching inclusive to those who have a nuclear family and those who don’t?
 Do we love each other?
 Is there actual church discipline?
 Who is accountable to who?
 Who actually knows anything about the people leading the small group?
 Could anyone walk in and feel welcome?
 Not necessarily agreed with, but welcome.
 Do we hold the Kingdom picture of advancement or the “lets live in the nuclear family bubble” picture?
 Are the people Jesus welcomed welcome?
 By each member?
 Again the list could go on.